 My parents got divorced when I was little.
 Shouldn’t I have gotten over it by now?

 If your parents got divorced when you were younger, you may have gotten used to some of the changes more easily, and in some ways feel comfortable with your parents not being together.
 However, you may still have many strong feelings about the divorce, even though other people think you have gotten over it.
 This is normal, because as you have grown older, you may be more aware of how the divorce shaped your family.
 You may have questions for your parents and ask for more age-appropriate explanations.
 Also, as you get older, the visitation and vacation arrangements may no longer work because of your social or school activities.
 It’s important to talk to your parents when you think it is time to change your arrangements, and try to work with them to figure out a new schedule that fits your life and theirs.

 What are some ways I can deal with stress?

 There are many ways to relieve stress.
 Some teens write in journals or listen to music; some play sports, read, draw, or talk to friends.
 If your usual ways of dealing with stress aren’t helping, you may want to talk to a school guidance counselor, mental health professional or clergy person.

 Separation and divorce can cause new situations as time goes on, for example if your mom or dad, or both get remarried.
 You may also have to adjust to having step-brothers or sisters, or even a new baby.
 As these new situations come up, it’s normal to have new feelings about your parent’s divorce.
-Remember that although divorce can complicate your life, in time you will learn how to handle your new family situations.Additional Resources
+Remember that although divorce can complicate your life, in time you will learn how to handle your new family situations and that there are always people available to talk to you about these changes, whether that is one or both of your parents, a counselor, a mental health professional, a clergy person, a friend, or even your doctor.Additional Resources